Quer-io/Quer.io/README.md

 This project is done with Python version 3.6

-See [Database Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/database/db_readme.md) for information how to install PostgreSQL database dumps as local databases.
+See [Database Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/database/db_readme.md) for information how to install the sample databases this application was tested on.

 See [Application Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/install.md) for information how to install the application and all its dependencies.